-NURSING EDUCATION - Course # C14H16-NE 2 Credits: 12th
+CLINICAL INTERNSHIP - NURSING - Course # C14H11-N 2 Credits: 12th

-Prerequisites: Students must have successfully completed a course in Health Science Education, Anatomy & Physiology and Medical Therapeutics; must provide their own clinical uniforms and transportation to clinical site.
+Prerequisites: Students must have successfully completed a course in Medical Therapeutics, Pharmacological Services, or Medical Diagnostics; must provide their own clinical uniforms and transportation to clinical site.
 APPLICATION REQUIRED - Class size limited to 15 students.

-Nursing Education is a capstone course designed to prepare students to pursue careers in the field of nursing.
-Upon completion of this course, a proficient student will be able to implement communication and interpersonal skills, maintain residents' rights and independence, provide care safely, prevent emergency situations, prevent infection through infection control, and perform the skills required of a nursing assistant or patient care technician.
-At the conclusion of this course, if students have logged 40 hours of classroom instruction and 20 hours of classroom clinical instruction, and if they have completed 40 hours of site-based clinical with at least 24 of those hours spent in a long-term care facility, then they are eligible to take the certification examination as a Certified Nursing Assistant (CNA).
+Clinical Internship is a capstone course and work-based learning experience designed to provide students with real-world application of skills and knowledge obtained in a pre-requisite Health Science courses.
+Upon completion of this course, students will be able to sit for the Certified Patient Care Tech Certification (CPCT) Exam.
 Prior to beginning work at a clinical site, students must be certified in Basic Life Support (BLS) Cardiopulmonary Resuscitation (CPR), and deemed competent in basic first aid, body mechanics, Standard Precaution guidelines, and confidentiality.
+Note: Student to teacher ratio for this course is 15:1 in a clinical setting.
 NOTE: Admission to this class is subject to junior year application process, teacher evaluations, GPA, discipline and attendance records.
 Students must maintain 90% attendance while participating in clinicals.

-PATIENT CARE TECHNICIAN - Course # C14H16-PC 2 Credits: 12th
+PATIENT CARE TECHNICIAN - Course # C14H16-PC

+2 Credits: 12th

 Prerequisites: Students must have successfully completed a course in Health Science Education, Anatomy & Physiology and Medical Therapeutics; must provide their own clinical uniforms and transportation to clinical site.
 APPLICATION REQUIRED - Class size limited to 15 students.